Edit Blog Post

 to the U.S. border.
 The new conservative, neo-liberal president, who was elected amid accusations of election fraud, is cozy with the IMF, who has encouraged him to privatize parts of the medical and education systems.
 His supporters say these changes would only provide more transparency and eliminate corruption.

 Regardless, doctors and teachers have been leading peaceful protests, and Zelaya supporters and other opportunists have begun to use the tactic of blocking roadways to disrupt rush hour traffic and trade, in addition to lighting the front of the U.S. embassy on fire a few weeks back.
-But it's unclear who killed the bus driver - the government or the protesters.
+But it's unclear who killed the bus driver - the government or the protesters or a gang?

 Infinitely better than most exit signs.
 Its translation: "You are now leaving the Great Plaza of the people to return to the mortal world, which is ruled by the cycle of life and death."
 Aw, crap.

-American cities make those lists too, and the crime in Honduras is a result of our appetite for cocaína and our constant meddling in their politics to protect our biggest military base in the region.)
+borders.
+(Plenty of American cities make those lists too, and the crime in Honduras is a result of our appetite for cocaína and our constant meddling in their politics to protect our biggest military base in the region.
+Just giving some context)

 I took a series of rickety buses and colectivos, and in La Entrada I met the first other gringo I'd seen on the mainland - a Northern Irish kid named Ewan.
 He wasn't as lucky as I was, saying that on his way to La Ceiba from Nicaragua, he encountered a road block at a bridge, vehicle fires, hundreds of riot police, and eventually had to run across the bridge with his shirt over his face with a masked man who offered to help when he found out he was European.